ivanalie/Gender-Prediction-Model-Deployed-with-Flask-Service/README.md

 ## Gender Prediction ML Model and Deployment using a Flask Service
 This project demonstrates training and serving a machine learning model to assign a gender (male, female) to first names.

-## Project structure
-Important files to this project folder:
+## Important files to this project folder
 1. train_model.py - This code is for training ML model to predict gender based on first name.
 Model is trained using 'name_gender.csv' dataset.
 2. best_nn_model.h5 - This is the trained model output from running train_model.py.
 The accuracy of this model is 0.92 on validation data.
 3. requirements.txt - Package requirements for this project.